emmett-shark/pvme.github.io/docs/pvme-guides/high-tier-pvm/magister.md

 ⬥ Some actions can occur in rapid succession which makes his special attack timings relatively unpredictable.
 ​
 </div></div><div class="embed-field" ><div class="embed-field-name" ><strong>150k HP</strong>
-</div><div class="embed-field-value markup" >⬥ The Soul Obelisk lowers the player's Constitution level (and therefore their maximum lifepoints) <a href="https://imgur.com/o8hitZZ.png">Example</a>
+</div><div class="embed-field-value markup" >⬥ The Soul Obelisk lowers the player's Constitution level (and therefore their maximum lifepoints) <a title="" href="https://imgur.com/o8hitZZ.png" target="_blank" rel="noreferrer">Example</a>
     • This can cause food to heal less if your level falls below a certain amount.
     • Saradomin Brews <img title="Brew" class="d-emoji" alt="Brew" src="https://cdn.discordapp.com/emojis/565726489400573962.png?v=1"> and Guthix Rests <img title="grest" class="d-emoji" alt="grest" src="https://cdn.discordapp.com/emojis/689530593901412578.png?v=1"> are exempt from this effect.
     • 3 Constitution levels are lost each time the effect triggers.
 ⬥ Can be counteracted by drinking a Super Restore <img title="restore" class="d-emoji" alt="restore" src="https://cdn.discordapp.com/emojis/642708657825644554.png?v=1"> or damaging the obelisk (not recommended).
 ​
 </div></div><div class="embed-field" ><div class="embed-field-name" ><strong>100k HP</strong>
-</div><div class="embed-field-value markup" >⬥ Another soul obelisk spawns to the south, which deals 600 damage and raises the player's corruption level by 4% every 5-7 seconds. <a href="https://imgur.com/D3nIbDG.png">Example</a>
+</div><div class="embed-field-value markup" >⬥ Another soul obelisk spawns to the south, which deals 600 damage and raises the player's corruption level by 4% every 5-7 seconds. <a title="" href="https://imgur.com/D3nIbDG.png" target="_blank" rel="noreferrer">Example</a>
     • Corruption causes the player's damage dealt and taken to increase by the same percentage.
     • Caps at 50%, and resets down to 25% after every kill.
 ​